Beilong-Tang/lauraTSE_code/README.md

 - Libri2mix Finetune: `exp/libri2mix_finetune/config_log_mel_aux_5s_finetune_e_20.yaml`

 To train the model:
 1. Change the fields in the config.
+See `exp/README.md`
 2. Run one of the following scripts corresponding to the config:
 ```sh
 # 1. Libri2mix Clean